fxu1024/fxu1024.github.io/docs/ds/addworknode.md

 systemctl restart sshd
 ```

-- Add the work node as a new DNS entry into AD domain.
+- Add the worker node as a new DNS entry into AD domain.

 - Modify the resolv.conf file
 ```bash